Remember Our Heritage

 the beginning of this little bit of heaven.

-St. George Pioneer Corner consists of two buildings important to the community, the historic Pioneer Courthouse, and the McQuarrie Memorial Daughters of the Utah Pioneers Museum.
-Both are located on the corner of 100 East and St. George Boulevard in St. George, Washington County, Utah.
+St. George Pioneer Courthouse stands next to the McQuarrie Memorial Daughters of Utah Pioneers Museum. located on the corner of 100 East and St. George Boulevard in St. George, Washington County, Utah.
+These two buildings together are important to the community.

-The Pioneer Courthouse offers tours, events, and displays for visitors.
-Next door at the Daughters of the Utah Pioneer McQuarrie Memorial Museum, photos, relics, and histories of many early settlers can be found.
+The Pioneer Courthouse has offered tours, events, and displays for visitors.
+The Daughters of the Utah Pioneer McQuarrie Memorial Museum, preserves photos, relics, and histories of many early settlers of southern Utah.

 This site provides links to: